Why It's Not Risky to Invest In Your Business

 There’s a prevailing assumption that it’s risky to invest in your business, but is it true for you?

 One of the reasons typical financial planners don’t suggest you invest in your own business is that they don’t get paid when you do.
 Most advisors will only get paid if you put your money under their management and stay invested.
 Then, they make money, whether you make money or not.
-They aren’t incentivized in any way for you to invest your own business.
+They aren’t incentivized in any way for you to invest in your own business.

 Investing in Your Business Reduces Risk Because You Gain Control

-Think about when you were a kid, riding your bicycle through the neighborhood back in the day when helmets were practically uninvented, and there were no rules for how many kids could ride on one bike.
+Think about when you were a kid, riding your bicycle through the neighborhood back in the day when helmets were practically nonexistent, and there were no rules for how many kids could ride on one bike.
 Who had more control, the kid on the seat or the one riding on the handlebars?

 When you hand your money over to someone else, you’re like the kid on the handlebars with no control, at the whim and mercy of someone else.
 But when you invest actively, choosing investments that you control, you’re driving the bike.